In this intestacy rules UK update we take a look at how to avoid intestacy by using a ‘common tragedy clause’

-At the end of December 2017 multi-millionaire catering tycoon Richard Cousins died in a plane crash alongside his two sons, his fiancé and her daughter.
-The family, who had previously been struck by tragedy when Mr Cousins lost his wife in 2015, all passed away together, raising questions about what happens to inheritance when no beneficiaries survive.
+In December 2017 multi-millionaire catering tycoon Richard Cousins died in a plane crash along with his two sons, his fiancé and her daughter.
+The family, who had previously been struck by tragedy when Mr Cousins lost his wife in 2015, all passed away together, raising questions about what happens when no beneficiaries survive.

-It has been widely reported in the media that Mr Cousins’ will left his estate, totalling in excess of forty million, to his two sons.
+It has been widely reported in the media that Mr Cousins’ will left his estate, totaling in excess of forty million, to his two sons.
 However they did not survive their father so were unable to inherit.
-Generally, when a gift in a will ‘fails' it will pass into the residue of the estate and go to the residuary beneficiaries.
-When the residuary beneficiaries do not survive the testator the estate will often be distributed in accordance with the terms of the intestacy rules, usually passing to the first surviving relatives – whether that is the testator’s wish or not.
+Generally, when a gift in a will ‘fails’, it will pass into the residue of the estate and go to the residuary beneficiaries.
+When the residuary beneficiaries do not survive the estate will often be distributed in accordance with the intestacy rules, usually passing to the first surviving relatives – whether that was the testator’s wish or not.

 In this case the intestacy rules were avoided.
-Shortly before his death, Mr Cousins amended his Will to include a “common tragedy clause”.
+Shortly before his death, Mr Cousins amended his will and included a “common tragedy clause”.
 This is a clause which takes effect if all the members of an immediate family pass away together.
 It is in effect a survivorship clause governing what should happen to the estate if all the chosen beneficiaries do not survive the testator.
-Mr Cousins made use of such a clause to make minor gifts to each of his brothers before passing the bulk of the estate to the charity Oxfam.
-The legacy amounts to just over double the value of the combined gifts Oxfam received through Wills in the previous year.
+Mr Cousins made use of this clause to make minor gifts to each of his brothers, before passing the bulk of the estate to the charity Oxfam.
+The legacy amounts to just over double the value of the combined gifts Oxfam received through wills in the previous year.

-For information about intestacy rules UK and making an inheritance claim then please call our Free Legal helpline on 0808 139 1599 or send an email to us at [email protected]
+For further information about using a common tragedy clause, intestacy rules in the UK or making an inheritance claim then please call our Free Legal helpline on 0808 139 1599 or send an email to us at [email protected]